Carbon planet: Other carbon-rich objects

-In August 2011, Matthew Bailes and colleagues from Swinburne University of Technology in Australia reported that the millisecond pulsar PSR J1719-1438 may have a binary companion star, PSR J1719−1438 b, that has been crushed into a much smaller planet made largely of solid diamond.
+In 2011, astrophysicist Matthew Bailes and colleagues from Swinburne University of Technology in Australia reported that the millisecond pulsar PSR J1719-1438 may have a binary companion star, PSR J1719−1438 b, that has been crushed into a much smaller planet made largely of solid diamond.
 They deduced that a small companion planet must be orbiting the pulsar and causing a detectable gravitational pull.
-Further examination revealed that although the planet is relatively small (60,000 km in diameter, or five times bigger than the Earth) its mass is slightly more than that of Jupiter.
+Further examination revealed that although the planet is relatively small (60,000 km in diameter, or five times larger than Earth) its mass is slightly more than that of Jupiter.
 The high density of PSR J1719−1438 b gave the team a clue to its likely makeup of carbon and oxygen—and suggested the crystalline form of the elements.
 However, this "planet" is hypothesized to be the remains of an evaporated white dwarf companion, being only the remnant inner core.
 According to some definitions of planet, this would not qualify because it formed as a star.

-At a distance of 267±1.2 pc (approximately 870 light-years), PSR J2222−0137 is a nearby intermediate-mass binary pulsar whose low-mass neutron star's companion is a white dwarf (PSR J2222−0137 B).
+At a distance of 267±1.2 pc (approximately 870 light-years), PSR J2222−0137 is a nearby intermediate-mass binary pulsar whose low-mass neutron star companion is a white dwarf (PSR J2222−0137 b).
 The white dwarf has a relatively large mass of and a temperature less than 3,000 K, meaning it is likely crystallized, leading to this Earth-sized white dwarf being described as a "diamond-star".